BlancaCalvo/Stories-from-News-Streams/README.md

 Source code for the paper "Finding Narratives in News Flows: The Temporal Dimensions of News Stories".
 A dataset for this corpus can be scraped using the code in https://github.com/BlancaCalvo/Spanish-Newspapers-Scraper

+Find here an interactive app to inspect the data used in the paper: https://blancacalvofigueras.shinyapps.io/shiny/

 ## Requirements

 Run the command: